 I was told by others that the pastor preached against us the next weekend and said that “If you are not for us, you are against us”, and then he said, “there are some among us who are not really for us, they will fall into a pit”

 He said to “stay away from us for we will steal your faith”.

 For the next 5 years we never heard from anyone there even though we lived in the same area for 3 of those 5 years.
-During those years I did fall into a pit and my flesh was a tool of Satan in many ways.
+During those years I did fall into a pit.
 Deep loneliness and despair haunted me.
-I sinned in ways that are unmentionable.
 I turned away from all things Charismatic and we finally joined a church that believed that the gifts had ceased.

 In 2008 the Lord drew me out of that wilderness and sent me to Uganda to preach!